Zwelabo/AMR/README.md

 - You will then need to enter your country name and register it by clicking the 'Register Country' button.
 - Then you will need to match your datasets' variables with those of the system for alignment.
 Once this step is done, you will need to save by clicking the 'Save Data' button.
 The file will be saved in MAAP-Data-Analysis/test-data/analysis_update.

 Finally, you will click the 'Begin Analysis' button.
-This will perform the analysis process end-to-end.
+This will perform the analysis process end-to-end automatically.

 ## Output
 If everything runs successfully, you should have the following in the results folder: